gabrielsoltz/metahub/README.md

 **MetaHub** supports **MetaChecks filters** in the form of `KEY=VALUE` where the value can only be `True` or `False` using the option `--mh-filters-checks`.
 You can use as many filters as you want and separate them using spaces.
 If you specify more than one filter, you will get all resources that match **all** filters.

-MetaChecks filters only supports `True` or `False` values:
+MetaChecks filters only support `True` or `False` values:
 - A MetaChecks filter set to **True** means `True` or with data.
 - A MetaChecks filter set to **False** means `False` or without data.

-You need to enable MetaChecks to be able to filter by them with the option `--meta-checks`.
+You must enable MetaChecks to filter by them with the option `--meta-checks`.

-MetaChecks filters runs after AWS Security Hub filters:
+MetaChecks filters run after AWS Security Hub filters:

-1. MetaHub fetches AWS Security Findings based on the filters you specifi using `--sh-filters` (or the default ones).
+1. MetaHub fetches AWS Security Findings based on the filters you specified using `--sh-filters` (or the default ones).
 2. MetaHub executes MetaChecks for the AWS affected resources based on the previous list of findings
-3. MetaHub only shows you the resources that matches your `--mh-filters-checks`, so it's a subset of the resources from point 1.
+3. MetaHub only shows you the resources that match your `--mh-filters-checks`, so it's a subset of the resources from point 1.

 Examples: